SruthiKorembathe/CICDImplementation/Home.md

 ## The right-hand navigation sidebar

+You may want to organize your wiki documentation pages.
+GitHub lets you do this by customizing the right-hand navigation _Sidebar_ that appears in the GitHub UI.

-When you edit the Sidebar in the GitHub UI, use the "crayon" icon:<br/>
+To edit the Sidebar in the GitHub UI, use the "crayon" icon:<br/>
 ![image](https://github.com/binkley/wiki-docs/assets/186421/9e4c088f-3aef-42ca-b137-e769d65a0872)

 If you customize the sidebar, readers can still find all pages&mdash;even those you did not list:<br/>
 ![image](https://github.com/binkley/wiki-docs/assets/186421/decb1b18-0318-44d2-bb39-d48c9aa8a570)

-Locally you can edit the `_Sidebar.md` file to change what is shown in the UI.
+Locally the right-hand navigation sidebar is the `_Sidebar.md` file in your wiki repo clone.